slt9351/IDS2024F/Quiz/1/README.md

-Recall from our lectures that we typically name our read-me files README.md on GitHub.
+1. Recall from our lectures that we typically name our read-me files README.md on GitHub.
 What does .md stand for?
 Why we do prefer to use .md extension for README files on GitHub?
+.md stands for

 Does the git software index and track empty folders in your project?